 Analyzing the less common, nonsexual ways people described climaxing, the researchers found some orgasms that still came down to physical stimuli (for example, riding in a vehicle that's particularly bumpy, causing a stimulation of the genitals, or a workout routine that particularly worked the abdomen area typically tensed during a genitally induced orgasm).
 Other orgasms, however, came from totally psychological experiences (like the feeling of intensity and passion I got when I looked directly into my partner's eyes).

 "It may be that orgasm is not necessarily a sexual or genital event but may be better considered as a set of neuropsychological processes, with genital orgasms and/or sexual orgasms being some but not all of the kinds of orgasms available to humans," the researchers write.
 "This analysis supports the idea that orgasm may be best considered a variably experienced neuropsychological process associated with diverse forms of stimulation including sights, sounds, tastes, textures, imagery, and/or pain and its relief."

 Orgasms are clearly extremely complex.
-Not only can some people not experience them at all, but clearly some can experience them in pretty nonsexual situations.
+Not only can some people never experience an orgasm ever, but clearly some can experience them in pretty nonsexual situations.
 It's important to recognize that having a physical pleasure reaction in response to an event—especially involuntarily—doesn't necessarily make you some kind of sexual deviant.
 (Nor does it mean you necessarily "enjoyed" it.
 Case in point: Some sexual assault survivors experience lubrication, erection, or even orgasm during their trauma.)

 An orgasm is your brain's natural response to a certain set of physical, mental, emotional, and environmental stimuli.
 Keyword: natural.